eebio/Mermaid.jl/docs/src/interface.md

 * See the integrator interface that Mermaid uses,
 * Find out how this fits with [CommonSolve](@extref CommonSolve index),
-* Look at how the [AgentsComponent](@ref) is defined, as an example.

 ## Interface requirements

-The interface used is Mermaid is compatible with, and uses, the SciML [CommonSolve](@extref CommonSolve index) interface.
+The interface used in Mermaid is compatible with, and uses, the SciML [CommonSolve](@extref CommonSolve index) interface.
 In particular, each Component is some immutable problem type that stores required data to solve a Component (for example, an [ODEProblem](@extref DiffEq types/ode_types)).
 We then also have an Integrator for each Component which stores the current state and handles solving over time.